OGLE-2016-BLG-1195Lb: A Sub-Neptune Beyond the Snow Line of an M-dwarf Confirmed by Keck AO: Introduction

 Contrary to other planetary detection techniques, microlensing can detect planets without using any light from the host star.
 This allows for a range of stellar type hosts to be probed, e.g. Solar-type, M dwarfs and white dwarfs \citep{Blackman2021}.
 In addition, this method can investigate more distant planetary systems in our galaxy towards the Galactic Bulge, thus complementing the other detection techniques that typically probe the Solar neighborhood.

 The advantages of microlensing, however, also bring certain caveats.
 Not directly detecting the light from the host star means that the physical parameters of the system, such as mass and distance, cannot be determined easily.
+Instead, the method accurately constrains the host-planet mass ratio, which may be considered a more fundamental property of planetary systems than the planetary mass \citep{Pascucci2018,IAU2022}.
+However, the planet formation process is thought to depend sensitively on the host star and planet masses \citep{Mulders2015}, so both masses and mass ratios are important.

-Instead, the method accurately constrains the host-planet mass ratio, which although a fundamental property, is not as informative as a mass-measurement to the wider exoplanet community.
-The individual masses of a planetary microlensing event can be determined if both second-order effects on the light curve are measured; finite source effects (features due to the source radius) and the microlensing parallax, $\pi_E$.
+The individual masses of a planetary microlensing event can be determined if both second-order effects on the light-curve are measured (e.g. \cite{Furusawa2013, Udalski2018}); finite source effects (features due to the source radius) and the microlensing parallax, $\pi_E$.
 Most planetary microlensing events exhibit finite source effects, however, observable parallax effects are uncommon.
-Using just the finite source effects, the physical parameters can be estimated using a Bayesian analysis with a Galactic model as a prior \citep{Beaulieu2006, Gaudi2008}.
+Using just the finite source effects, the physical parameters can be estimated using a Bayesian analysis with a Galactic model as a prior \citep{Beaulieu2006, Gaudi2008}{\bf }.
 However, this method typically yields poorly constrained parameters, since it only uses a single constraint.
 Parameters can be estimated with greater precision when additional constraints on the mass-distance relation are added.

 A complementary mass-measurement method that has been successful, is high angular resolution follow-up observations from 8-10m class ground telescopes, or the Hubble Space Telescope.
-Follow-up observations can take place several years after the microlensing event has occurred, which means the source and lens can be resolved and their fluxes measured individually (e.g. \cite{Bhattacharya2018, Vandorou2020, Terrry2021}).
+Follow-up observations can take place several years after the microlensing event has occurred, which means the source and lens can be resolved and their fluxes measured individually (e.g. \cite{Bhattacharya2018, Vandorou2020, Bennett2020, Terrry2021, Terry2022}).
 With this method it is also important to identify the lens star, since companions to either the lens and source, can also be mistaken for the lens system.
-The source star can be identified by comparing the candidate lens-source separations to the relative proper motion predicted by the light curve model.
+The source star can be identified by comparing the candidate lens-source separations to the relative proper motion predicted by the light-curve model.